Weekly review of Azerbaijan’s foreign exchange market

 1.8530

-The official exchange rate of the manat against the ruble has grown by 0.0002 manat.
-The average AZN/RUB rate has reduced by 0.0003 manat and totaled 0.0243 manat.
+The official exchange rate of the manat against the ruble has grown by 0.0003 manat.
+The average AZN/RUB rate has decreased by 0.0007 manat and totaled 0.0236 manat.

 |